 You need more than just a mentality that says “I’m never going to buy _____ again.”
 Plan your changes.
 Maybe start by replacing one “bad” meal with a good one until it feels natural.
 Maybe your plan is to make a collection of real food recipes or quick and easy real food meals.
 Maybe your plan is to really plan your weekly menus so that there is no chance of “not knowing what to cook” and ending up at the golden arches.

-The solution: Have a real food plan.
+The solution to this real food mistake: Have a real food plan.
 Make it realistic.
 Follow through.

 3. Trusting food labels and health claims.